entisone/balangay-roadshow/02-ao-blueprints-chatroom/README.md

 By completing these activities, participants will:

-- Understand how to implement **token-gated access** to a decentralized chat room.
+- Understand how to implement a simple **gated access** to a decentralized chat room.
-- Ensure **only staked users can register and participate** in the chatroom.
 - Earn points for message activity and track engagement using leaderboard commands.
 - Gain hands-on experience interacting with AO smart contracts via commands.